 post-axial polydactyly: extra digit(...

 Prosthetic cardiac valves are a routine finding on chest X-ray.
-The frequency and degree of exposure is greatest in larger hospitals with cardiothoracic centres, however, prosthetic valves are commonplace universally.
+The frequency and degree of exposure is greatest in larger hospitals with cardiothoracic centers, however, prosthetic valves are commonplace universally.

 Recognition of which valve has been replaced, any other related cardiothoraci...